National Shrine of Saint Jude (Philippines): Establishment

 After receiving the commission for the churches, Espíritu Santo Chinese Parish in the Santa Cruz district was canonically erected.
 On October 13, 1954, Hermann Kondring appointed Henry Windges as the first parish priest.
 He was installed by Santos on November 14, 1954.
 Peter Tsao was subsequently appointed assistant parish priest on December 7, 1954.
 The first rectory was in a portion of Riverside Hospital (now the Saint Jude Catholic School) which was rented for that purpose in January 1955.
-Jude Thaddeus was made patron saint of the parish after a month by Santos as proposed by Herman Kondring.
+Jude Thaddeus was made patron saint of the parish after a month by Santos as proposed by Hermann Kondring.

 The present site of St. Jude Parish, with an area of 2,989.10 m2, was donated by Santos.
 The blessing and laying of the church's cornerstone was held there on September 28, 1958.
 It was then consecrated on October 23, 1960, with then-First Lady Leonila Dimataga-García, who performed the ribbon cutting ceremony.
 At the time, the church had no windows.
 The St. Jude Annex was completed and blessed by Buenaventura López on February 27, 1968.

 The first organization established by Henry Windges in 1955 was the Praesidium Marias Spes Sinensium of the Legion of Mary.
 With the setting up of the parish council, other organizations followed: Filipino-Chinese Catholic Youth, Altar Servers, Catholic Women's League, St. Jude Foundation, Kerygma Lectors, Ichtys Choir, Mother Butler's Guild, St. Jude Ladies' Association, Pax Et Bonum Choir, Special Ministers for the Holy Communion, Couples for Christ, the Greeters and Collectors Ministry, and the Friends of St. Jude.